assimp/assimp-docs/source/usage/use_the_lib.rst

 Filling materials
 -----------------

-The required definitions zo set/remove/query keys in #aiMaterial structures are declared in *MaterialSystem.h*, in a
+The required definitions zo set/remove/query keys in #ai_material structures are declared in *MaterialSystem.h*, in a
 #aiMaterial derivate called #aiMaterial.
 The header is included by AssimpPCH.h, so you don't need to bother.

 ::